jghauser/follow-md-links.nvim/README.md

 }
 ```

-You also need the [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) plugin, and you need to make sure you have the treesitter markdown parser installed.
-You can whether that is the case by looking at the markdown entry in `:checkhealth nvim-treesitter` (there should be a tick in the "H" column).
+As this plugin uses [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to identify links, you will need that plugin, and you will need to make sure you have the treesitter markdown parser installed.
+You can check whether that is the case by looking at the markdown entry in `:checkhealth nvim-treesitter` (there should be a tick in the "H" column).
 If the markdown parser is missing, install it with `TSInstall markdown` or by adding it to `ensure_installed` in your nvim-treesitter setup function.

 ## Configuration